 The Program Committee of the Midwest Modern Language Association requests that all chairs of panels fill out the program information form at the following link as soon as possible:

 The 56th Annual Convention will be held in Detroit, Michigan from November 13-16, 2014 at The Doubletree Hotel by Hilton.

 The conference registration forms are available now.
 Please refresh your browser to see the latest changes to the website.
 There will be an Early Bird deadline of July 1 for completing the registration process.
 From July 1 until October 15 the registration fee will increase by $10.
 After October 15, a late registration fee will apply for the conference.

 The Lives of Cities

-We are pleased to announce that the 2014 Convention Keynote Speaker will be James D. Griffioen, a Detroit-based photographer and writer.
+The 2014 Convention Keynote Speaker will be James D. Griffioen, a Detroit-based photographer and writer.
+His talk "The Allure of Detroit's Beautiful Ruins: How a crumbling city became an unlikely tourist destination will be held on Friday evening at the conference.
+Please refer to the keynote speaker page to see a more extensive speaker biography.
 You can enjoy some of his photography at his website.